pnucolab/ssam/docs/userguide/15-segment_celltype_map.rst

 The cell by gene matrix can be accessed by ``cell_by_gene_matrix`` and the center of mass of the segments can be accessed by ``center_of_masses`` attributes of the ``SSAMDataset`` object.
-Below we demonstrate how to generate a cell by gene matrix for the segmented celltype map
+Below we demonstrate a simple reanalysis of the segmented celltype map using Scanpy.

 .. code-block:: python

-    cell_by_gene_matrix = ds.cell_by_gene_matrix

     import scanpy as sc
     adata = sc.AnnData(ds.cell_by_gene_matrix)